Gale Pooley: Awards and honors

-The book Superabundance has received wide acclaim, at the time of release it was the #1 New Best Seller on Amazon.
+The book Superabundance has received wide acclaim, at the time of release it was the No. 1 New Best Seller on Amazon.
 The book has gained significant attention, including being cited on the floor of the U.S. Senate by Senator Rand Paul.
 Pooley was interviewed on C-SPAN about the book Superabundance.
 Pooley and co-author Marion Tupy were interviewed by Jordan Peterson after the books release.
 The book has been reviewed by The Wall Street Journal, Forbes, The Economist, and many other online and printed publications, as well as podcasters and content creators.
 Its arguments have sparked discussions on the positive impacts of population growth and the role of human creativity in overcoming challenges related to resource scarcity.
 Journalist John Stossel did a video segment featuring co-author Marian Tupy about the book Superabundance.

 The book has received positive independent reviews from Nobel laureates Paul Romer and Angus Deaton, as well as from author Steven Pinker, Washington Post columnist George Will, Harvard professor Jason Furman, author economist William Easterly, Balaji Srinivasan, Andrew McAfee, and many others.

 The book received the Julian L. Simon Memorial Award from the Competitive Enterprise Institute in 2023.
 The book also received the Leonard E. Read Book Award from Freedom Fest in 2024.
 The book was a two-time finalist for the F. A. Hayek Award from the Manhattan Institute.